Ebola deaths reach 3,338, but widely undercounted, WHO says

 GENEVA The death toll from the world's worst Ebola outbreak on record reached 3,338 people out of 7,178 cases in West Africa as of Sept.
-28, the World Health Organization said on Wednesday.
+28, the World Health Organisation said on Wednesday.

 It said the total number of new cases had fallen for a second week, but warned against reading any good news into the figures as they were almost certainly under-reported and there were few signs of the epidemic being brought under control.